icyTan/portfolio2019/src/pages/best.md

 As a part of collaborative work we chose to use a pixel grid to enforce consistency between our wireframes as a design team.
 Some of the benefits of using a pixel grid are faster production, similar visual styling across all elements, and easier to setup a hierarchy between elements.
 A key learning lesson from using a pixel grid is having a **central truth** which reduces **decision fatigue** on us as designers.

-![Screenshot from our Design Library](../images/best/1__dW6nEyXCXFAbLTW9HAX__pw.png) Screenshot from our Design Library
+![Screenshot from our Design Library](../images/best/1__dW6nEyXCXFAbLTW9HAX__pw.png)

 #### Design Library

 As a part of collaborative work we chose to make a visual design library in Sketch.
 In the library we put nested Symbols of all the major repeating UI elements like the header, banner, footer, text styles, layer styles, and buttons.
 This design library aided in enforcing consistency in our designs and like the pixel grid reduced decision fatigue once we began production of high fidelity wireframes.

-![Some of the process Logos we finalized on presenting to our client](../images/best/1__ESi4tF__0ipFaDk8F8QQLcA.png) Some of the process Logos we finalized on presenting to our client
+![Some of the process Logos we finalized on presenting to our client](../images/best/1__ESi4tF__0ipFaDk8F8QQLcA.png)

 #### Logo Work